A note on typography.

 When you go to work, pray for your boss and for your fellow workers.

-If you read a book that uplifts you and inspires you, pray and thank God for the work of the author.
+If you read a book that uplifts you and inspires you,

 And don't forget to pray for your enemies.